-- New cover art by the Viet Hung Gallery
+- Brilliant cover art by the Viet Hung Gallery

-- Gorgeously and generously adorned with artwork from the golden age of book illustration
+- Generously adorned with artwork from the golden age of book illustration

 - Book design is a homage to the Oxford Annual for Boys that ran for three decades in the early 20th century

 - Rousing tale of rescue for fans of Jules Verne

 - Maps of the heroic flight, plus additional ornamentation throughout